-The HTA found that Sunderland Royal Hospital (the establishment) had met the majority of the HTA's standards that were assessed during the inspection.
-However, four major and seven minor shortfalls were found against standards for Governance and Quality, Premises, Facilities and Equipment, and Disposal.
-The HTA is concerned about the recurrent nature of the shortfalls that were identified.
+Although the HTA found that Torbay Hospital (the establishment) had met many of the HTA's standards that were assessed during the inspection, two major and three minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified, but will monitor the actions taken to address the shortfalls identified during this inspection in order to reach a decision on whether further action is needed.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.